 WHY THIS MATTERS IN BRIEF

-AI is getting better, quickly, at being able to generate increasingly hi resolution and sophisticated synthetic content, and that will turn the entire global creative industry on its head.
+AI’s like Nvidia GauGAN are improving quickly and are able to generate increasingly life-like and sophisticated synthetic content which will turn the entire global creative industry on its head.

 Synthetic content, content that’s created by machines and not humans, has come on a lot in just the past five years – whether it’s AI’s that can make art or music, write books, or create games, images, or videos from scratch using nothing more than their well trained AI minds.